joysticktv/joysticktv.github.io/live_streaming.md

 this private.

 1. Visit your [Stream Settings](https://joystick.tv/stream-settings), and copy your `Server URL`.
 1. Open the settings page for your stream software.
-For OBS, you'll go to the "Stream" tab.
+For OBS, you'll go to the "Stream" tab under "Settings".
 1. From the stream software, search for "JoystickTV" in the provided list.
+(If you would like to use a server outside of the U.S. select "Custom")

 > NOTE: JoystickTV has not been integrated in all streaming software.
 If you do not see us listed, try searching for "Custom"